TheArtling/django-facebook-login/README.md

 Set this to your own function in case you need to do additional things when a user logs in.
 You can find our original implementation in `utils.success_handler_default()`.

-Your custom function may return anything that can be passed into `json.dumps()`.
+Your custom function may return a string and that string would be passed on to the frontend by the mutation as the `extra` key.
+You will most likely want to return something like this: `json.dumps({'token': 'ABC123...'})`.
 If you do return something (i.e. a JWT token), then the mutation will return it to the frontend as the `extra` key.